 The Eames Lounge Chair was hailed as a revolution for the high-end furniture market.
 Charles and Ray Eames from St. Louis came up with the design of this and numerous other chairs, along with other architectural designs.

 J.P.
-Leggett of Carthage came up with an idea for a bed spring in 1883 that allowed people to sleep better after a hard day of work.
+Leggett of Carthage came up with an idea for a bed spring in 1883.
+This invention allowed people to sleep better after a hard day of work.
 He later teamed up with C.B.
 Platt and formed the mattress company known as Leggett and Platt.

-One of the many inventions by James Eads, the Diving Bell allowed him and his crews to pick up valuables on the bottom of the Mississippi River.
-He is also the first person to use steel in a bridge, which became the Eads Bridge across the Mississippi River in St. Louis.
+The Diving Bell was one of the many inventions by James Eads.
+This allowed him and his crews to pick up valuables on the bottom of the Mississippi River.
+He is also the first person to use steel in a bridge when he built the Eads Bridge across the Mississippi River in St. Louis.

 Since we just mentioned Bill Lear, let’s talk about another of his inventions; the 8-track tape.
 Lear’s invention dates to 1964 when he was able to make a continuous loop of the magnetic tape containing music.
 By 1966, all new Ford vehicles had a factory installed 8-track tape player.